Wednesday, October 23, 2013

 Zach's ready to jam!

-Speaking to other expats has broken the social ice for us here in Cordoba, and I wish I hadn't waited 16 months to do this.
-It not only allowed us to meet people from back home, but it helped us to make friends with English-speaking Argentinians, who were either friends, or in a relationship with our fellow expats.
+Speaking to other expats has finally broken the social ice for us here in Córdoba, and I only wish I hadn’t waited 16 months to do it.
+It not only allowed us to meet people from back home, but it also helped us make friends with English-speaking Argentines who were either friends with, or in relationships with, our fellow expats.
+But there was also an unexpected perk to connecting with our expat friend.